adampresley/adampresley.github.io/_posts/2009-01-14-using-ant-to-automate-a-build.md

 		<echo message="Building XML configuration files..." />
 		<move file="${buildDir}\baseSettings.xml" tofile="${buildDir}\settings.xml" />

-Ok, now it's time to build the documentation.
-In my source directory I have a *doxyfile* that tells Doxygen how to build the documentation.
-Here what we want to do is remove the existing documentation files (if any), make a *documentation* directory in the build location and have Doxygen build the docs in the source documentation folder.
-After that is done it needs to copy those files to the target documentation folder.

-	:::xml
 		<!--
 			Build the application documentation.
 My PHP apps use the JavaDoc syntax, and a wonderful tool called Dogygen for document generation.